 Day and night, fast and slow!
-Beautiful valleys, including the Chalke, with the odd hill thrown in with Cheddar Gorge; maybe in the dark with its looming walls.
-Stunning views en route you can just see The Needles.
+Beautiful valleys including the Chalke with the odd hill thrown in; plus Cheddar Gorge, maybe in the dark with its looming walls.
+Stunning views en route, you may just see The Needles…

 WHERE:Warmley Station Bristol And Bath Railway Path Warmley, BS30 5JB